-Play is not only about having fun or to keep kids distracted, it is a crucial part of a child's development.
-Children are building all kinds of skills during playtime.
-Giving them access to a variety of construction toys and creative products helps them build self-confidence and fosters independent learning.
-Fine and gross motor skills are developed, eye-hand coordination is honed, and by overcoming challenges they become adept problem solvers.
-Giving children time to explore and play with others helps them develop into more confident human beings.
+Playing isn't just about having fun or distracting kids.
+It is a crucial part of a child's development.
+Children practice all kinds of abilities in a playful way.
+They can benefit from a variety of construction toys and creative products that help them build confidence and encourage independent learning.
+Fine and gross motor skills are developed, the coordination of eyes and hands is improved, and by mastering challenges they become experienced problem solvers.
+If children are given time to discover other children and play with them, they are helped to develop into self-confident people.

-A Variety of Toys for a Variety of Senses
+A variety of toys for a variety of sensory impressions

-Studies have shown that children who have friends tend to be more socially competent and altruistic, and have higher self-esteem and self-confidence.
-Friendships enable children to learn more about themselves and develop their own identity.
-This begins paying off during their tumultuous teens, as friends are able to help them reduce stress and navigate challenging experiences.
+Studies have shown that children who have friends are more socially competent than children with few friends and also have a higher self-esteem and self-confidence.
+Friendships allow children to learn more about themselves and develop their own identity.
+Having friends is important because it helps to reduce stress and master challenging experiences.